NeelamSingla/Linq-Sample-Exercise/README.md

-# DemoPolymer
+# C# Linq Sample codes
-It is a Google Polymer js to try some input form.
+It is just to test some C# LINQ exercises.